Rainist/k8s-ops/README.md

   .then(console.log)
   .catch(console.warn)

-deploy.pods(Transformers.pod.readyAge) //Using optional transformer to get more consize data and you can implement your own .then(console.log)
+deploy.pods(Transformers.pod.readyAt) //Using optional transformer to get more consize data and you can implement your own .then(console.log)
   .catch(console.warn)